Dynatrace/obslab-llm-observability/README.md

 You need an OpenAI account with credit added to run this demo!

+### Why?

+OpenAI / ChatGPT severely limits the ability for API access if you do not have credit.
+Adding a small amount of credit ($2-$3) is the best way to make this (and all other ChatGPT demos) run smoothly.

+We have developed, tested and demoed this repository hundreds or times and still have money left from the initial $5 credit load.

 ### Create OpenAI API Token

 Go to `https://platform.openai.com/api-keys` and create a new API Key.